 This deviates from the standard behavior for MySQL.

 These are the maximum transaction sizes set for HA clusters:

 The maximum write-set size allowed in HA clusters is 2 GB.
 For more information, see wsrep_max_ws_size.

 The maximum number of rows each write-set can contain defaults to no limit.
 For more information, see wsrep_max_ws_rows.

-MySQL for Pivotal Platform uses a proxy to send client connections to the healthy MySQL database cluster nodes in a highly available cluster plan.
+VMware Tanzu SQL with MySQL for VMs uses a proxy to send client connections to the healthy MySQL database cluster nodes in a highly available cluster plan.
 Using a proxy gracefully handles failure of nodes, enabling fast, failover to other nodes within the cluster.
 When a node becomes unhealthy, the proxy closes all connections to the unhealthy node and re-routes all subsequent connections to a healthy node.

 Switchboard offers the following features: